Welcome

 A component is a Rust type, a struct or an enum, that implement the Component

 trait.
-It can be derived.
+It is usually derived.

 Tag Components